 Sauna is an excellent tool for workout recovery.
 It relieves soreness, stiffness, and speeds up muscle recovery.
-Sauna heat promotes tissue healing and growth.
+Sauna heat boosts tissue healing and growth.
 A quick sauna session after your workout will boost your gym routine.
+Below we explore the benefits of the sauna after a workout.

 Taking a sauna after a workout is a great way to finish a gym routine.
 It relaxes the mind and body, speeds up muscle recovery, and leaves us feeling great.
 No wonder so many people include it as part of their workout.